buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Deafened**: A deafened character cannot hear.
 They automatically fail all Awareness checks based on sound and are considered Distracted when casting spells with at least verbal components.

-Characters who remain deafened for long periods may become accustomed to these penalties and overcome some of them, at the Narrator' \*\*s discretion.
+Characters who remain deafened for long periods may become accustomed to these penalties and overcome some of them, at the Game Master' \*\*s discretion.

 **Poisoned**: any subject under the influence of a poison or potion is considered poisoned, regardless of whether it is already producing effects or has yet to produce them given the onset time.
 A creature immune to Poison damage cannot have the Poisoned condition.